 Back to the past, my last two years in high school gave me some unique opportunities.
 Our school had been gifted 22 small El Toro sailboats, from a local yacht club.
 They were in terrible shape, broken masts, torn sails, and holes in the fiberglass hulls.
 They all needed major work, before they could be used for anything.
 The school decided that they would offer the older students a chance to take sailing three times a week as a PE class, in exchange for taking 7 weeks of hands on summer classes in boat repair, orienteering, basic swimming and life saving, and learning tide charts.
 There were 25 who started and 18 who finished.
 It was a fantastic opportunity.
-I learned some great skills; I still use them today, and spent the next two years sailing instead of running around the track and doing gymnastics.
+I learned some great skills; I still use them today, and spent the next two years sailing, instead of running around the track and doing gymnastics.

 These experiences taught me several different things that I carry with me today:

 - The skills I learned transferred to other things.
-Every vehicle I’ve had since then, was a piece of cake handle.
+Every vehicle I’ve had since then, was a piece of cake to handle.
 Like wise, with the boating classes, the skills I learned went way past going for a leisurely cruise on the bay.
-I’ve used the orienteering, when I go camping and hiking, the repair skills transferred into repairing my fixer upper home, the life saving class got me interested in caring for others.
+I’ve used the orienteering, when I go camping and hiking, the repair skills transferred into working on my fixer upper home, the life saving class got me interested in caring for others.
 And, I can still swim a mile, albeit more slowly than I did when I was 16.

 - Letting myself be regularly challenged, helped me to learn new things faster.
-Any task has a basic formula or pattern to get done.
+Any task has a basic formula, or pattern to get it done.
 The more new things I did, the more quickly I could figure out the process to complete it.
 Once I figured out how to do it, the task was more interesting and less overwhelming.

 - Along the way, I became a life long learner.
 I created a list of skills I wanted to learn.
-I figured that the more skills I knew the better prepared I would be for whatever came along.
+I figured that the more skills I knew, the better prepared I would be for whatever came along.
 Here’s a sampling of what I’ve learned so far:

 - How to load, safely handle, aim, and shoot a gun and rifle.
 (I’m a fairly good shot)